 If your savings and/or financial aid do not cover the full cost of college, these options might be helpful.

-Many schools offer a 10 or 12-month payment plan.
-This allows you to use current income to pay your out-of-pocket college expenses.
+College Payment Plans – Many colleges offer a 10- or 12-month payment plan allowing you to use current income to pay college costs.
+Talk to your college for more details.

 Home Equity Line of Credit – This allows you to borrow money as you need it which fits well with tuition payments.
 Interest may be tax deductible.

 The Military – If you’re a veteran, currently serving, or plan to serve, you may be eligible for the G.I.
 Bill, tuition reimbursement, or student loan repayment.
 For details, visit gibill.va.gov.